semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 {% endhighlight %}

 Put your fixtures files **.feature* on the folder defined in *behat_fixtures.yml* (here *src/AppBundle/DataFixtures/*).
-Behat process files in alphabetical order.
+Behat processes files in alphabetical order.
 If you prefix the name of fixtures with a number, you can control the execution order.

 ## Load fixtures

-To load fixtures, execute the script below in your root's project, and wait some seconds !
+To load fixtures, execute the script below in your root's project, and wait a few seconds !

 {% highlight sh %}
 bin/behat --config behat_fixtures.yml